Encoding Geopolitics: Virus Infects Banks In Lebanon

-Bilal Saab from the Monterey Institute of International Studies knows that the U.S. government tries to keep track of financial activity carried out by the Hezbollah group based in Lebanon.
-And Hezbollah's ties to the regimes in Syria and Iran, Saab says, have only heightened the Americans' interest in Lebanese banks.
+Bilal Saab, a Lebanon expert at the Monterey Institute of International Studies, notes that Hezbollah's ties to the regimes in Syria and Iran have only heightened U.S. officials' interest in Lebanese banks.

-GJELTEN: If the Kaspersky Lab report is accurate, it would suggest that countries - most notably the United States - are already using sophisticated cyber-tools to spy on and possibly even attack other countries.
+If the Kaspersky Lab report is accurate, it would suggest that countries, notably the United States, are already using sophisticated cybertools to spy on and possibly even attack other countries.

-But the intrigue does not stop there.
-Stuxnet, Flame and now Gauss have all been outed by the Kaspersky Lab in Moscow, founded by Eugene Kaspersky.
-Noah Shachtman, who recently profiled him for Wired magazine, notes that Kaspersky has close ties to the Russian government.
+But the intrigue doesn't stop there.
+Stuxnet, Flame and now Gauss have all been "outed" by the Kaspersky Lab in Moscow, founded by Eugene Kaspersky, who has ties to the Russian government.

-GJELTEN: A suggestion that the U.S. is waging cyber-war could serve the political interests of U.S. adversaries.
-The United States may now be seen as an aggressor in cyberspace.
-All this adds up to a new era, Shachtman says.
-Computer code has become geopolitics.
+A suggestion that the U.S. is waging cyberwar could serve the political interests of U.S. adversaries because the United States would more likely be seen as an aggressor in cyberspace.

-GJELTEN: And from a propaganda perspective, the United States and its allies have been put on the defensive.
-Neither the Defense Department nor the Treasury Department is commenting on these revelations about the Gauss virus.
-Tom Gjelten, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+In any case, the United States and its allies have been put on the defensive.
+Neither the Defense Department nor the Treasury Department is commenting on the revelations about the Gauss virus.

 Source: NPR [http://www.npr.org/2012/08/10/158589973/gauss-cyberweapon-infecting-lebanons-banks?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]